astropy/astropy/docs/units/constants_versions.rst

 properly to a prior version of constants, the constants versions must be set before the first import of `astropy.units` or `astropy.constants`.

-This is accomplished using ScienceState classes in the top-level package.
+This is accomplished using :class:`~astropy.utils.state.ScienceState` classes in the top-level package.
 Setting the prior versions at the start of a Python session will allow consistent units.

 Example
 =======